Often, when I mark compositions, I come across lines of dialogue that sound like this.

 “Last one in the pool is a rotten egg!”
 I shouted.

 Sometimes, if you plan your story from the climax onwards, this means you’ll know what happens at the end of the story.
-If you’re writing a story about cheating in a test, then you know that your main character in the story will cheat in the test.
+If you’re writing a composition about cheating in a test, then you know that your main character in the story will cheat in the test.

 Because you know what he will do later, you can hint that something bad is going to happen in the line of dialogue.